marmaladeDE/yamm/readme.md

 ### DIC Usage ###

-The DIC is am extension of [Pimple](http://pimple.sensiolabs.org/) which allows service tagging and is integrated with Oxid eSales.
+The DIC is an extension of [Pimple](http://pimple.sensiolabs.org/) which allows service tagging and is integrated with Oxid eSales.

 To use the DIC just put a `dic.php` in the root of yourproject and register all